 Located atop towering black cliffs that plunge into the sea, Fira offers travelers a wonderful dose of Mediterranean sunshine.
 There’s more, with beautiful churches and chapels, exceptional museums, and some of the island’s best shopping.

 Another draw is Fira’s walkability.
 Compact enough to explore on foot, it’s easy to cover plenty of ground on a short visit.
-Fira is also angled over the wide-open caldera, offering dramatic views of the islands of Palaia Kammeni and Nea Kameni.
+Fira is also angled over the wide-open caldera, offering dramatic views of the islands of Palaia Kameni and Nea Kameni.

 History & Culture of Fira